mharwani/AMR-parsing/Aligner/README.md

 * NLTK with Wordnet corpus

 #Training models
-Train conditional probabilities on a set of AMR files.
+Train conditional probabilities on a set of annoted AMR files.

 Output
 * \<model name\>.em